andrealang/docs/pricing/index.md

 |1500 |	The number of items falls into Tier 2, so the total price is $1900 USD. |	$1900 USD|
 |... |	... |	...|
 |5200 |	The number of items falls into Tier 5, so the total price is $5000 USD. |	$5000 USD|
-*Table 6.
-Charge calculation by using the block tier pricing model*
+{:caption="Table 6.
+Charge calculation by using the block tier pricing model" caption-side="top"}

-### Free allowances for virtual servers
-{: #vms}

-You can use {{site.data.keyword.virtualmachineslong}} in the IBM public cloud as a beta feature at no charge.
-Free allowances are provided for the number of virtual server images that you can create, the number of IP addresses that are assigned, as well as the amount of memory that can be used.

-The following items are the free allowances for the {{site.data.keyword.virtualmachineslong}} beta:

-* 2 instances
-* 2 virtual CPUs
-* 8 GB memory
-* 200 GB block storage
-* 5 public IP addresses

 ##How to estimate your costs
 {: #cost}

 You can use different methods to know how much you need to pay for using {{site.data.keyword.Bluemix_notm}} to build and host your app.

-* The cost estimators on the {{site.data.keyword.Bluemix_notm}} Pricing page provides a rough estimation of the cost based on the size of your app.
+* The cost estimators on the {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.pricing_sheet}}
+provides a rough estimation of the cost based on the size of your app.
 * The cost calculator on the {{site.data.keyword.Bluemix_notm}} Pricing page provides accurate app prices based on your input of runtime and service usages.
 * You can also calculate your cost manually.